-You can then transition fully if your baby doesn’t mind much about what you are feeding him or if there is no reaction.
+You can then transition fully if your baby don’t mind much about what you feed him or if there is no reaction.

 4. Drop Breastfeeding Sessions Gradually

-Making the transition from breast milk to formula easier requires you to approach things slowly and carefully by dropping a feeding session and replacing it with formula.
+Making the transition from breast milk to formula become easier when you to approach things slowly and carefully by dropping a feeding session and replacing it with formula.

 5. Guide Baby’s Focus Toward the Bottle

-To get children to bottle-feed, try as much as you can to wade off their attention off you in the most ideal manner.
+To get children to bottle-feed, try as much as you can to direct baby’s attention towards the bottle and away from you.